-How do you track ovulation with irregular periods?
-This question is more common than you might think.
 Irregular periods create a challenge in tracking ovulation and knowing when the best time is to have sex in order to get pregnant.
-The good news is that tracking ovulation with irregular periods is possible.
-You can even track your ovulation with a decent amount of precision.
-Knowing when ovulation occurs usually creates a sense of confidence for those who are trying to conceive.
+The good news is that tracking ovulation with irregular periods is pretty easy to pinpoint.
+You can even track your ovulation with a good amount of precision thanks to the advancement of modern medicine.

 Charting Your Cycle – Even though your cycle is irregular, it is good to track it on a calendar for a few reasons.
 First, you may notice some clues that give you a pattern.
 Second, if you experience fertility problems, the data from your tracking efforts is valuable information to share with your gynecologist or fertility specialist.

 Cervical Mucus – Your cervical mucus changes when you ovulate.
 Cervical mucus during the first few days after your menstrual cycle will be dry.
 Your cervical mucus will begin to increase.
 As you approach ovulation, the cervical mucus will be plentiful, slippery, clear, and stretchy.
 Many women compare the consistency to that of egg whites.

 Basal Body Temperatures – Your body temperature fluctuates with the onset of ovulation.
 If you are tracking your basal body temperature, you will find a spike in temperature as ovulation occurs.
 This lets you know that ovulation is occurring.

 Tracking Ovulation With Irregular Periods: Ovulation Predictor Kits

 Some people find it cumbersome to manually track ovulation with irregular periods.
 Ovulation predictor kits and fertility monitors are tools that do the tracking for you.
 Unfortunately, with irregular periods, particularly those that are longer, you will probably have to do more testing month to month.